 Please support our sponsors

-The club has the distinction of having employed the person believed to have been the longest serving club professional in the world, with Arthur Davey having been rewarded for his 60 years service by a special Professional Golfers’ Association award on his retirement in 1979.
+The club has the distinction of having employed the person believed to have been the longest serving club professional in the world (see Arthur Davey feature elsewhere).

-The little hut from which Davey operated is now being recreated as a starter’s shelter on the first tee – another feature which contributes to an intriguing golf experience.
+The little hut from which Davey operated has recently been recreated as a starter’s shelter on the first tee – another feature which contributes to an intriguing golf experience.

 Club president Michael Oliver is the third generation of the family to hold the honour.
-The club’s long and distinguished history was marked by centenary celebrations in 2007 with numerous events, including a horse-drawn brake transporting period-costumed golfers from Sudbury to Newton – just as occurred in the early years of the club.
+The club’s long and distinguished history was marked by centenary celebrations in 2007 (see elsewhere) with numerous events, including a horse-drawn brake transporting period-costumed golfers from Sudbury to Newton – just as occurred in the early years.
 The full history of the club can be studied in a special book published for the centenary.

-Now into its second century, the club seeks to show a progressive attitude, with a very successful junior section, as well as those for women and seniors.
-The English Golf Union has recently congratulated the club on its mould-breaking policies devised to attract new members, and each summer a week-long golf festival is run for members.
+The club seeks to show a progressive attitude, with a very successful junior section, as well as those for women, seniors and mixed golf.
+At Home days are staged for new members, and England Golf has congratulated the club on its mould-breaking policies devised to attract new members.
+Each summer a week-long golf festival is run for members.

-Additionally, the club has holds High Achiever GolfMark status, which recognises high standards in relation to coaching, creating a good playing environment, child protection and offering a high quality of care in the junior ranks.
+Additionally, Newton is High Achiever GolfMark club, which recognises high standards in relation to coaching, creating a good playing environment, child protection and offering a high quality of care in the junior ranks.